Wednesday’s ‘Bold And The Beautiful’ Spoilers: Hope’s New Best Friend

 Flo met Hope on her first day as a waitress at the bar.
 She soon realized that Hope was Phoebe’s (Isabelle De Armas and Redford Prindiville) biological mother.
 They chatted and Zoe Buckingham (Kiara Barnes) saw them together.
 She immediately interjected and introduced Flo as Phoebe’s biological mother.

 That same evening, Flo was invited to Wyatt Spencer’s (Darin Brooks) soirée.
 She accepted the invite thinking that she would just catch up with her high school sweetheart, his girlfriend, and his brother.
-Imagine her surprise when Hope rocked up on the arm of Liam Spencer (Scott Clifton).
+Imagine her surprise when Hope showed up on the arm of Liam Spencer (Scott Clifton).
 Flo’s secret was out and everyone learned how she was related to Steffy Forrester’s (Jacqueline MacInnes Wood) newly adopted baby.

 Wyatt was a bit surprised since she had previously told him that she did not have any children.
 However, he later assumed she was just too shy to tell him that she had given her daughter up for adoption.
 Liam was also a bit skeptic about the connection to Zoe but his concerns were soon swept under the rug.